To understand Bitcoin, there are a few other definitions to clarify first, including that of digital currency .

 Cryptocurrency making your head spin?
 Not to worry, digital currency can be tough to wrap your mind around.
 Luckily, SoFi Invest® is built for investors who learn by doing.
 Learn the ins and outs of crypto as you go—no matter your skill level.

-You can start trading Bitcoin today with SoFi Invest and you don’t even need to set up a crypto wallet.
+You can start trading crypto today with SoFi Invest and you don’t even need to set up a crypto wallet.

 Bitcoin and other cryptocurrencies aren’t endorsed or guaranteed by any government, are volatile, and involve a high degree of risk.
 Consumer protection and securities laws don’t regulate cryptocurrencies to the same degree as traditional brokerage and investment products.
 Research and knowledge are essential prerequisites before engaging with any cryptocurrency.
 US regulators, including